Value of an advisor: A is for the Active Rebalancing of investment portfolios

-The value of rebalancing is often downplayed.
-Since it’s a routine part of the traditional management of investor portfolios, many advisors may not realize the true value it can bring.
-But as we can demonstrate, rebalancing (or not) can have a substantive impact on a portfolio.
+The first letter of our formula stands for Active Rebalancing, a routine part of the traditional management of investor portfolios.
+As we can demonstrate, rebalancing (or not) can have a substantive impact on a portfolio.

 First, let’s consider the impact on the investor’s asset allocation.
-For example, if an investor had purchased a hypothetical balanced portfolio of 60% equities and 40% fixed income in January 2009 and not had it rebalanced since then, by the end of 2022 the profile of the portfolio would be substantially different.
+For example, if an investor had purchased a hypothetical balanced portfolio of 60% equities and 40% fixed income in January 2009 and it had not been actively rebalanced since then, by the end of 2022 the profile of the portfolio would be substantially different.
 That original balanced portfolio would have become a growth portfolio, with approximately 82% invested in equities and only 18% in fixed income.
 With that kind of imbalance, the investor could have experienced a significant drawdown during the kind of equity market retreats we’ve seen in the past few years.

 Click image to enlarge

 We consistently find there’s a big gap between what investors believe advisors do and what advisors actually do.
 In other words, there’s a value communication gap between advisors and their clients.
-But what if you could tell your clients that by regularly rebalancing their portfolio, you have maintained their asset allocation in line with their goals, helped smooth out returns and maintained their desired risk profile?
+But wouldn’t it be great if you could tell your clients that by regularly rebalancing their portfolio, you have maintained their asset allocation in line with their stated risk appetite while also helping smooth out returns?

 - The potential benefits of an active rebalancing policy—Explain what can happen if rebalancing isn’t done (last year is a great example) and how rebalancing regularly helps keep their portfolios on track with their goals and their risk profiles.

 - What the rebalancing policy is—Let your clients know the basics of the policy, how it works to be both efficient and oriented toward their desired outcomes.